13 Sep Tax Credits – Do I Have to Tell HMRC if My Circumstances Change?

 - A child leaves home or is taken into care.

-- A child is taken into custody.
+- The kid is taken into custody.

 - Childcare costs go down by more than £10 per week, or you start receiving help with childcare costs.